What an Overseas Sponsor Meant to Our Military Family

 Sgt.
-Nick rolled up to the Guam airport in a borrowed minivan and packed up our family of six, along with our dozen pieces of luggage, without batting an eye.
+Nick rolled up to the Guam International Airport in a borrowed minivan and cheerfully loaded up our family of six, along with our dozen pieces of luggage, without batting an eye.
 After an exhausting 20-hour flight which featured one child with a cast on his arm and another getting airsick repeatedly, all of us a little heartsick at leaving behind friends and family we knew we wouldn’t see for a couple of years, it’s no stretch to say we were not at our best in that moment.

 But Sergeant Nick was, and it meant everything to our family.

 Each branch of the military has an Overseas Sponsorship program, wherein a "sponsor" is assigned to the military member or may be requested, depending on your branch of service.
 Provided with training by the military, the sponsor's role is to serve as a point of contact and help ease some of the transition and culture shock of moving overseas.

 Unbeknownst to us at the time, Sgt.
 Nick was a single, childless NCO with a big heart.
 After getting us settled in our hotel and leaving us to enjoy some sleep, he showed up bright and early the next morning in the borrowed van and shuttled us all around the island, pointing out important sights.

 Between what he referred to as his “quick smoke breaks” (which I feel were well deserved!), he regaled us with stories about the area, experiences he’d had so far, and how he rode his bicycle from his apartment downtown to his job on the base each day, complete with an ashtray mounted on his bike’s handlebars!

 While I know he assisted my husband with the multitude of tasks that go along with in-processing at a new duty station, he helped all of us feel excited about the new location, down to our youngest who was all of three years old.